getlantern/lantern/README.markdown

 * Does not support the (?!) or (?=) regular expression syntax (because Go does not)
 * JavaScript considers a vertical tab (\000B <VT>) to be part of the whitespace class (\s), while RE2 does not.
 * Really, error reporting could use some improvement.
-* For now, otto handles strings as UTF-8 rather than UTF-16.

 ### Regular Expression Syntax